External Fellowship Grants

 The following organizations provide dissertation fellowships and small support grants that may be of interest to students in rhetoric and composition.
 Institutions and foundations change their priorities and programs regularly.
 Always verify that you are looking at the current year's program:

-- Woodrow Wilson National Fellowship Foundation offers several dissertation fellowships that have ethical or religious values as a central concern; grants related to women's and gender issues; others.
-Includes the Wilson Fellowship and the Newcombe Fellowship.
+- Woodrow Wilson National Fellowship Foundation: offers several dissertation fellowships that have ethical or religious values as a central concern; grants related to women's and gender issues; others.

 - American Association of University Women: provides dissertation fellowships related to women's issues.

 - Social Science Research Council: provides dissertation fellowships for students in humanities and social sciences conducting fieldwork on international topics.